ist356/assignment-08-gabriellucey/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+Doing this assignment in class was a great way to explore mapping with a UI like Streamlit.
+I struggled most with etl.py as I had some trouble in class trying to scrape the correct elements. etl.py, however, was a great way to reflect on past concepts such as pivot tables in the top_locations function and merging dataframes in the top_locations_mappable function.
+I was originally confused because I was used to merging tables using left_on or right_on, but since the column names were identical, I found that I could use the on parameter instead.

+This assignment was important as it helped me work on my mapping skills using GeoPandas.
+By mapping the tickets on Streamlit, I found that folium_static from streamlit_folium must be used to visualize maps on Streamlit.
+This assignment helped me explore new parameters such as the marker_kwds, which helped map specific points on the map, and vmin and vmax, which helped control the zoom.

+Finally, I was able to learn how to map visualizations using Seaborn and Streamlit.
+I found that if you wanted to visualize two plots side by side, you set each of them up in a column and use with loops to actively change the visualizations when input is changed.
+Overall, this assignment was very useful for refreshing myself on old topics and further developing my visualization skills.